girishg4t/gyaan/k8s/README.md

 Manages the deployment and scaling of a set of Pods , and provides guarantees about the ordering and uniqueness of these Pods.
 Like a Deployment , a StatefulSet manages Pods that are based on an identical container spec.
 Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
 These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.

+### CR ->
+Custom resources are extensions of the Kubernetes API.
+Once a custom resource is installed, users can create and access its objects using kubectl, just as they do for built-in resources like Pods.

+Custom controllers
+On their own, custom resources simply let you store and retrieve structured data.
+When you combine a custom resource with a custom controller, custom resources provide a true declarative API.

+Kubernetes provides two ways to add custom resources to your cluster:

+CRDs are simple and can be created without any programming.
+API Aggregation requires programming, but allows more control over API behaviors like how data is stored and conversion between API versions.

+A declarative API allows you to declare or specify the desired state of your resource and tries to keep the current state of Kubernetes objects in sync with the desired state.
+The controller interprets the structured data as a record of the user's desired state, and continually maintains this state.

+### CRD ->
+When you create a new CustomResourceDefinition (CRD), the Kubernetes API Server creates a new RESTful resource path for each version you specify.
+The CRD can be either namespaced or cluster-scoped, as specified in the CRD's scope field.

+Create custom objects, After the CustomResourceDefinition object has been created, you can create custom objects.
+Custom objects can contain custom fields.
+These fields can contain arbitrary JSON.